interlock-network/knowledgebase-public/how/run-solana-localdevnode-mostos.md

 solana-keygen new
 ```

-Now the id.json file in the Solana .config directory will contain the pub/pri key for your 'machine's id'.
+Now, the id.json file in the Solana .config directory will contain the pub/pri key for your 'machine's id'.
 You can use this keypair for all future testnet/localnet dev work you do.
 You cannot use this keypair with real SOL.
 For that, you need a proper account on mainnet-beta.

 The prikey is stored in the id.json, so it will be convenient to write the pubkey down somewhere easy for future reference.